 DON’T DELAY SHOVELING YOUR SIDEWALK AND DRIVEWAY AFTER SNOWFALL

-The bottom line is that a property owner doesn’t need to panic to get the snow removed while it is still snowing, but should do so promptly after the snow stops, and should definitely avoid letting the ice accumulate over the course of the winter, creating a dangerous hazard for visitors and guests.
-You don’t want to get sued when someone falls on your property, and you shouldn’t want people getting injured from coming on your property when you can prevent it by being responsible.
+The bottom line is that a property owner doesn’t need to panic to get the snow removed while it is still snowing.
+But you should do it promptly after the snow stops.
+The property owner should also avoid letting the ice accumulate over the course of the winter.
+Ice buildup obviously created a dangerous hazard for visitors and guests.
+You don’t want to get sued when someone falls on your property, and you shouldn’t want people getting injured from coming on your property.
+You can prevent most slip fall accidents by being responsible.

 Our lawyers have represented hundreds of people injured by falling on ice or slippery driveways, sidewalks, and other situations.
 If you have been injured in an accident, call us for a free consultation.
 We will review the facts of your case and help you decide what to do.
 The promary purpose of our attorneys is to make sure people get the injury compensation they are entitled to.